Case Study · The Guilbault Line

 Probable corroboration; verification path documented

-"By Lieut Franklin — 100" in Paul's NWC account is consistent with Franklin's documented activity at Fort Chipewyan in the spring of 1820.
-His Narrative, Chapter IV, records the recruitment of NWC voyageurs and payments made on the Company's account during this period.
-George Simpson's Journal of Occurrences in the Athabasca Department, 1820 and 1821 places Simpson in the same department during the same season, independently confirming the NWC operational context.
+“By Lieut Franklin — 100” in Paul’s NWC account is consistent with Franklin’s documented activity at Fort Chipewyan in spring 1820.
+His Narrative, Chapter IV, records the recruitment of NWC voyageurs and payments made on the Company’s account during this period.

-The entry is consistent with primary source evidence.
-It has not yet been independently verified through Admiralty records at the UK National Archives (ADM 1/2414) or Franklin's original field notebooks at the Scott Polar Research Institute (MS 248, Cambridge).
-This case study presents the connection as probable and honestly frames the verification status as pending.
+This connection has not yet been independently verified through Admiralty records at the UK National Archives (ADM 1/2414) or Franklin’s original field notebooks at the Scott Polar Research Institute (SPRI MS 248, Cambridge).
+This case study presents the connection as probable and frames the verification status as pending.

 The Result

 The NWC account books document where Paul went and what he earned.
 The notarial records document what he did with it.
-Together, they tell the story of a man who returned from the pays d'en haut and converted five years of wages into a retirement income that lasted until his death.
+Together, they tell the story of a man who returned from the pays d’en haut and converted his wages into a retirement income that lasted until his death.

 What the Records Establish

 Paul Guilbault père was employed by the North West Company in the Athabasca department during the 1820–1821 season.
-His wages were 617 livres and 14 sols.
-A 100-livre credit from Lieutenant John Franklin's expedition was applied to his account at Fort Chipewyan in the spring of 1820.
+His wages were 617 livres and 14 sols in the district blotter (F.4/37) and 350 livres in the company-wide ledger (F.4/32, p.396) — two independent accounting levels documenting the same service.
+A 100-livre credit from Lieutenant John Franklin’s expedition was applied to his account at Fort Chipewyan in spring 1820.
 His account was formally settled at the NWC–HBC merger in 1821.
-His presence at both Lac La Pluie and Athabasca is established by cross-reference between the debit entry "To Sundries at Lac La Pluie" and the Fort William transfer notation.
-The full employment period — including any service before 1820 — will be established when F.4/32 is retrieved from microfilm.

 His brother Gabriel worked the same posts, for the same employer, at the same time.
 Both men were in their late fifties.
 Both had their accounts settled in 1821.
 The parallel — which would be invisible if only the Quebec parish records were consulted — becomes visible only through the HBCA archive.